 Course-specific information, including the University’s typical offers and the attainment level of the University’s typical entrants, is available by selecting your course from the University’s Course List then looking at the Entry Requirements tab.
 Academic offer conditions can vary by College so if you want to apply to Churchill then check out our entries in the by-College list of entry requirements that’s available on the same tab.
 The University’s Entrance Requirements and International Entry Requirements webpages may contain guidance relevant to you too.

-To learn more about the academic profiles of Churchill entrants and our approach to setting conditional offers, see Entry Requirements | Undergraduates.
+You can learn more about the academic profiles of Churchill entrants and our approach to setting conditional offers on our undergraduate applications page.

 Submitted Work